foundriesio/docs/source/reference-manual/docker/private-registries.rst

 -------------------------------

 Devices may need access to private ECR container images.
-While bootstrapping a project, it's often easiest to simply copy AWS credentials to each device.
-However, before going to production, it's highly recommend to use an approach that can be backed by x509 certificates such as the ones used for the :ref:`device gateway <ref-device-gateway>`.
+While bootstrapping a project, it is often easiest to simply copy AWS credentials to each device.
+However, before going to production, it is highly recommend to use an approach that can be backed by x509 certificates such as the ones used for the :ref:`device gateway <ref-device-gateway>`.
 `AWS IoT`_ includes a mechanism for eliminating hard-coded